Jaguar I-Pace review

 Because of the cost, size and power of the I-Pace, the electric SUV attracts rather high insurance groups.
 Entry Level S models come in at group 49 while the rest of I-Pace line up is group 50.
 It’s closest rival, the Tesla Model X, attracts identical insurance groups.

-As Jaguar has never built a car like the I-Pace before it’s difficult to know, at this early stage, how much value it will retain over its lifetime.
+As Jaguar has never built a car like the I-Pace before, it was difficult to predict how strong the I-Pace’s resale values would be.
 However, it’s likely that the I-Pace should hold onto around 55 to 60 per cent of its value over a three-year period.

 Interior, design and technology